gitatmax/pacmax/README.md

 ## Make Your Own Pacmax Search

-If you dig this workflow but want it to do more, you may be interested in creating your own with the [Pacmax (REST) API](https://github.com/maxwelljordanwhite/pacmax-api)!
+Want to make this workflow your own?
+Check out the [Pacmax (REST) API](https://github.com/maxwelljordanwhite/pacmax-api)!

 ## Setting Up